hugomilan/tlmbht/README.md

         1.1) Line in Cartesian coordinates.
     2) Two-dimensions.
         2.1) Triangle in Cartesian coordinates.
-        2.2) Quadrangle in Cartesian coordinates.
     3) Three-dimensions.
         3.1) Tetrahedron in Cartesian coordinates.
-        3.2) Hexahedron in Cartesian coordinates.

 The language is C/C++ and Eigen Library 3.3.1 (www.eigen.tuxfamily.org) is used for matrix calculations.
 Some analytical solutions and older versions of the code are available in Octave/Matlab in the folder src/octave/.